 The Truth Behind Gender-Based Food Choices

 Men and women have different dietary patterns.

-As per scientific research presented at the International Conference on emerging infectious diseases in Georgia, men were reported to be consuming more meat and poultry items.
+According to scientific research presented at the International Conference on Emerging Infectious Diseases in Georgia, men were reported to consume more meat and poultry.

-On the other side, women were reported to be indulged in a diet full of fruits and vegetables.
+Conversely, women were reported to indulge in a diet full of fruits and vegetables.

-It must be mentioned that a survey has been conducted in the same respect on more than 15000 adults from the United States of America.
+It must be mentioned that a survey was conducted in this regard on more than 15,000 adults from the United States of America.

-Major Differences in eating patterns of Men and Women
+Significant Differences in Eating Patterns of Men and Women

-The survey stated that there is a big difference in both genders’ eating patterns and habits.
+The survey highlighted a significant difference in both genders’ eating patterns and habits.

 How can this research help all public health officials and experts?

-With these observations in place, it is easier for public health officials and experts to prepare more advanced and targeted disease prevention strategies in the future.
+With these observations in hand, it becomes easier for public health officials and experts to devise more advanced and targeted disease prevention strategies for the future.

-So, can we say that the nutritional requirements are different for both genders?
+So, can we say that the nutritional requirements differ for women and men?

+The Truth Behind Gender-Based Food Choices